-As souvenirs I like to bring two things: The ones, that stay longer and can be used more often, and the one that you enjoy just once, but are really delicious.
+As souvenirs, I like to bring two things: The ones, that stay longer and can be used more often, and the ones that you enjoy just once, but they are very delicious.
 I have made a little list for you, about what I recommend you to take:

-The coffee of Costa Rica is one of the best ones in the world.
+The coffee in Costa Rica is one of the best ones in the world.
 If you visit Costa Rica, you will probably try it.
 It is grown in cooler and mountainous regions, like Orosí or Monteverde.
-They all taste aromatic, you will find the coffee that you like the best, since there are many different types.
-On the Central market, you can choose your favourite one, before it it grounded and sealed in front of you.
-The coffee keeps its aromatic taste longer, if you store in the cooler, when you are at home.
+They all taste aromatic, you will find the coffee that you like the best since there are many different types.
+On the Central market, you can choose your favorite one, before it is grounded and sealed in front of you.
+The coffee keeps its aromatic taste longer if you store in the cooler when you are at home.

 Cocoa has been the most valuable export good of Costa Rica.
 The natives also knew about its effects.
-Because of this, many so called “wonder-drinks” were made with cocoa, today known as hot chocolate with spices (for example.
+Because of this, many so-called “wonder-drinks” were made with cocoa, today known as hot chocolate with spices (for example.
 Chili, vanilla, nutmeg).
-Today, a lot of cocoa is cultivated in the warmer and humid areas like the Caribbean.
+Today, a lot of cocoa is cultivated in warmer and humid areas like the Caribbean.
 To make it even more exciting, the chocolate is sold with fruits or coffee beans.
-So you have 2 souvenirs in 1, if you buy chocolate with coffee.
+So you have 2 souvenirs in 1 if you buy chocolate with coffee.

 Probably you have never heard about this.
-I will explain it to you: The Chorreador is traditional coffeemaker.
-It is a frame, for example made of wood (which you can also buy for folding) and a something like a cloth bag.
+I will explain it to you: The Chorreador is a traditional coffeemaker.
+It is a frame, for example, made of wood (which you can also buy for folding) and something like a cloth bag.
 The grounded coffee is placed in the cloth bag, a cup is placed under it and then hot water is poured water over the coffee.
 So the fresh coffee goes directly in the cup.
 More traditional is not possible!
-With this you will probably impress your family and friends when you get home!
+With this, you will probably impress your family and friends when you get home!

 4) Traditional craftsmanship

-On the craft market you can find, beside the Chorreador, other art works.
-Bags, beautiful and colorful, they are a popular souvenir.
-A nice saying is the often used Pura Vida, what Costa Rica is known for.
+On the craft market, you can find, beside the Chorreador, other artworks.
+Bags, beautiful and colorful, are a popular souvenir.
+A nice saying is the often used Pura Vida, which Costa Rica is known for.

-Colorful painted cups of wood are not heavy in the luggage.
+Colorfully painted cups of wood are not heavy in the luggage.
 Masks of wood are a little bit heavier.
-Yes, there is a lot to find at the market.
+Yes, there is a lot to find in the market.
 It’s worth a visit!

 A little snack for the flight or later when you are back at your job.
-I recommend you to take tome small package of Platanos or yuccitas.
+I recommend you to take some small packages of Platanos or yuccas.
 Those are chips made of plantain which are seasoned with lemon and salt.
-The yuccitas can also be bought with a barbeque or onion- sourcream flavor.
+The yuccas can also be bought with a barbeque or onion- sourcream flavor.
 This is definitively something different!

 6) Beach towel

 Useful, light weighted and cheap is a beach towel, which you can buy in San José or at the beach.
-With costarican motives like a toucan, a turtle, a sloth or a monkey it looks beautiful and a memory from your vacation.
+With costarican motives like a toucan, a turtle, a sloth or a monkey, it looks beautiful and memory from your vacation.